 This comic book series provides examples of:

 - Superman had two specifically bad futures in his alternate timelines.
 In one timeline, he was married to Lois Lane for a short time until a nuclear bomb created by Mannheim of Intergang went off, taking out the entire city of Metropolis, leading to his marriage to Lana Lang and his being a tough crusading enforcer of nuclear disarmament.
 In another timeline, his wife Lois Lane dies carrying his child, causing him to go off into outer space and fall in love with Maxima, who once pursued him so she could have his child.
 This last one is less bad since it led to Maxima performing a Heel–Face Turn.

-- Blow Gun: In one Batman storyline, The Joker frames Batman for the Penguin's murder by having a henchman shoot a poison dart this way, thus making it appear as if Batman knocked Penguin off a side railing with his Batarang and made the villain fall to his death.
+- Blow Gun: In one Batman storyline, The Joker frames Batman for the Penguin's murder by having a henchman shoot a poison dart his way, thus making it appear as if Batman knocked Penguin off a side railing with his Batarang and made the villain fall to his death.

 - Depopulation Bomb: Monarch's ultimate weapon used for destroying all superheroes.
 Captain Atom absorbs all its energy, though, saving the heroes while transporting himself and Monarch back into the prehistoric past.